rohitsingh1401/life-simulator/README.md

 Overview
 ============
-This project creates a Terminal-based version of John Conway's famous [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+This project creates a Terminal-based version of John Conway's famous [Game of Life (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 Dependencies
 ============